 16-year-olds Citra and Melati are nationally ranked badminton players determined to go pro – and represent Indonesia on the global stage.
 But when Citra’s family immigrates to America, she learns that she has other wants outside of her and Melati’s badminton dreams.
 And while Melati is on the path to achieve everything they wanted, she has never felt more alone.
 No One Plays Badminton in America asks us: Is making your country proud worth hardly ever seeing your family?
 Is the pursuit of a dream worth losing your culture?

+The 2021 AAP Emerging Playwright Commission was awarded in partnership with Asian American Pacific Friends of the Theatre (APAFT).
 Finalists for the 2021 APAFT & AAP Emerging Playwright Commission were Kathryn de la Rosa, Lisa Sanaye Dring and Mary Lyon Kamitaki